-12. Foster and promote student development and success in collaboration with faculty, staff, students, and administration in support of the Student Success and Support Program Plan and the Student Equity Plan; including any required reporting mandates.
+12. Foster and promote student development and success in collaboration with faculty, staff, students, and administration in support of Student Equity & Achievement; including any required reporting mandates.

-13. Work collaboratively with faculty, staff, and administration to assist the campus in achieving enrollment and student success targets as delineated in the Student Success and Support Program Plan and/or the Student Equity Plan.
+13. Work collaboratively with faculty, staff, and administration to assist the campus in achieving enrollment and student success targets as delineated in the Student Equity & Achievement.